pavlicic1marko/spring-RESTful-Web-App/README.md

 --Get Requests
 HTTP GET requests:
-copy (prefix +token) "Bearer + Token" from the response header and add to the the Get request Authorization Header
+copy (prefix +token) "Bearer + Token" from the login request response header and add to the the Get request Authorization Header

 --Swager urls are